aws/eks-distro/README.md

 ## Security

-If you discover a potential security issue in this project, or think you may have discovered a security issue, we ask that you notify AWS Security via our [vulnerability reporting page](http://aws.amazon.com/security/vulnerability-reporting/).
+If you discover a potential security issue in this project or think you may have discovered a security issue, we ask that you notify AWS Security via our [vulnerability reporting page](http://aws.amazon.com/security/vulnerability-reporting/).
 Please do